 “Unless the beer distributors in California have suddenly developed a philosophical opposition to the use of intoxicating substances, the motivation behind this contribution is clear…Plain and simple, the alcohol industry is trying to kill the competition.
 They know that marijuana is less addictive, less toxic and less likely to be associated with violent behavior than alcohol.
 So they don’t want adults to have the option of using marijuana legally instead of alcohol.
 Their mission is to drive people to drink.”

-There is not one documented case of anybody dieing from a direct result of marijuana.
+There is not one documented case of anybody dying from a direct result of marijuana.
 Hundreds of thousands of people die around the world each year from smoking and drinking related health problems.
-The system is inherently corrupt.
+There is a moral hypocrisy there, especially when cannabis does have medical benefits where booze and smokes don’t.

 The second money making roadblock that prevents marijuana being legalized are the big pharmaceutical companies.
 They make most of their money by creating synthetic/processed pills that they can patent.
 Pot is a plant, thus if it was legal anyone could grow it for free.
 There’s no financial incentive for the drug companies, in fact their profits would drop because people would start taking weed for pain rather than popping pills.